zextras/carbonio-design-system/README.md

 This is the Design System and Component Library used in most of the Zextras Projects

-<h2>Contributing</h2>

-All contributions are accepted!
-Please refer to the CONTRIBUTING file, if present, for more details on how to contribute.
-If the repository has a Code of Conduct, we kindly ask to follow that one too.

-<h3>How to build</h3>

 <h2>License</h2>

-Released under the AGPL-3.0-only license as specified here: LICENSES/AGPL-3.0-only.txt.
+Released under the AGPL-3.0-only license as specified here: [COPYING](COPYING).